gloomic/wordpress-git-post/README.md

 # WordPress Git Post

 WordPress has provided a command line tool [WP-CLI](https://make.wordpress.org/cli/handbook/) that enables you make new posts via a command line.
-That's not convenient enough, we want it better.
+That's not convenient enough, you need to transfer the files to the server and write long commands with too many arguments to create or update posts.

 In this project, we dedicated to build a tool that allows you to automatically make or update posts to a WordPress site via Git.
-Through the abilities provided by the tool you can write markdown files in a local Git repository, when you make a push to the remote Git repository on the the server where your [WordPress](https://wordpress.org) site resides, the changes would be reflected on that live site.
+Through the abilities provided by the tool you can write markdown files in a local Git repository, when you make a push to the remote repository on the server where your [WordPress](https://wordpress.org) site resides, the changes would be reflected on that live site.

 ## Ideas